jarrekk/Jalpc/README.md

 ### Modify the _config.yml

-The _config.yml located in the root of the jack_blog directory contains all of the configuration details for the Jekyll site.
+The _config.yml located in the root of the jalpc_jekyll_theme directory contains all of the configuration details for the Jekyll site.
 The defaults are:

 ```
 # Welcome to Jekyll!

 # Site settings
-title: "Jack's blog"
+title: "Jalpc"

 baseurl: "/"
 url: "http://www.jack003.com"